Autoraidapi/BB10-Backbone/README.md

 ## JS

-Following the barebones structure of the Todo MVC application, offers abstraction of several hard to manage processes and events.
+Following the barebones structure of the backbone & backbone requirejs examples from [Todo MVC application](https://github.com/tastejs/todomvc), offers abstraction of several hard to manage processes and events.
+The other backbone examples like the typescript version are setup with some smells that are not needed when you use backbon.

 Front end code must be wrapped by a graph structure.
 The tool will use the vertexes of the graph as references and build a single file.